MuhammadMuzammil-TheDeveloper/Game-Zone/README.md

 ## 🧩 About the Project

-**GameZone** is a fully-featured web-based gaming hub developed by **Muhammad Muzammil**, designed to offer users instant access to a curated set of mini-games — no installations, no logins, just pure gameplay.
+**GameZone** is a fully-featured web-based gaming hub developed by **Muhammad Muzammil**, designed to offer users instant access to a curated set of mini-games — no installations,, just pure gameplay.

 This platform combines pixel-perfect UI with modern web technologies, offering a seamless, fast, and mobile-friendly gaming experience that mirrors the simplicity of the early web with the power of today’s frontend tools.